 Further consider: can Cantor’s diagonal construction be described as an “algorithm” for finding a new real number that is not already on the list?
 Well, you can certainly say that it can determine any given digit of that number after a finite number of steps.
 So it certainly converges to the new number.

 But an exact equality (or inequality) comparison can only complete when all the digits have been compared.
 So the proof that the number is not on the list can only happen after all its digits have been computed!
+(As we saw previously, this is in general an undecidable question.)
 Therefore you can only say that the construction converges towards proving that the number is not on the list — it can never actually get there.

-To make this point more concrete, let us consider one possible way that the list could be ordered (assuming that a list of all the reals can be constructed).
+Let us consider how to construct such a list.
 Write out the whole numbers from 0 in increasing order, then flip the digits of each one round, so that the digit from the 100 place goes to the 10-1 place, 101 to 10-2, 102 to 10-3, and in general 10n to 10-n-1:

 (Actually, this ordering is flawed, because it leaves out whole swathes of the reals.
 Yet this does not actually make the Cantor construction any more effective.)